 NU500 Advanced Health Assessment.
 4 hours.
-This course focuses on development of advanced health history and assessment skills.
-Discussion centers on interpreting data, recognizing deviations from normal, recognizing actual and potential health problems, and determining the nursing/medical diagnosis.
-Cultural diversity and ethical issues are considered.
+The focus of this course is development of advanced health history and assessment skills.
+Discussion will center on interpreting data, recognizing deviations from normal, recognizing actual and potential health problems, and determining the nursing/medical diagnosis.
+Cultural diversity and ethical issues will be considered.

 NU512 Health Care Finance/Policy/Economics.
-3 hours.
-The course introduces students to health care finance and provides an opportunity to prepare Unit budgets.
-Students will develop an understanding of health care economics, the health care system, the development of health policy, and the role of the advance-practice nurse in the process.
+3 hours.Introduces students to health care finance and provides an opportunity to prepare Unit budgets.
+Students will develop an understanding of health care economics, the health care system, the development of health policy, and the role of the advance practice nurse in the process.

 NU514 Theoretical Frameworks.
 2 hours.
-This course presents a variety of conceptual and theoretical frameworks and allows students to examine both nursing theories and contemporary theories from other disciplines.
+This course presents a variety of conceptual and theoretical frameworks and allows students to examine both nursing and contemporary theories from other disciplines.